htl-leonding-college/asciidoctor-docker-template/README.md

 additionally is a script `build-pdf-docker.sh` for creating a pdf document.

+## How to use Asciidoctor

+Download the latest [release](https://github.com/htl-leonding-college/asciidoctor-docker-template/releases) in your project and run the shell-scripts.

 ## Demo Documents

 You can find demo documents in the `asciidocs.demo`-folder: